stimms/Blog/blog/source/_posts/books.md

-2014 â€“ Covers all the original GoF patterns as well as functional patterns, MV* patterns and messaging patterns.
+2014 "“ Covers all the original GoF patterns as well as functional patterns, MV* patterns and messaging patterns.